rustamtoshov23/3rd-year-project/README.md

 source .venv/bin/activate
 ```

-- Next, was not sure how to actually input my truth and prediction data into it, asked Copilot, it created a script called run_metrics.py for me to do that.
-- So now, I just need to upload truth and predictions data into it and hopefully it will work.
-It says it accepts .tif files.
+- So did not shorten the code.
+Instead, to run the metrics.py code Copilot created the run_metrics.py code which allows me to input my .tif files and run them to generate a .json file with all the metrics.
 - Decided to keep it general, if I would need to run it for other images later.
 - Uploaded ground truth image into GitHub.
 Now need to try to get the prediction data out of the models.
 - Got prediction data out of Nikhil's 3rd year project
-- Now to run run_metrics.py and get data, every time do not forget to activate and venv via code above and then every time you need to specify images and then I only want to see the summary .json file so next, put this into terminal (example with .tif files for Nikhil's 3rd year project, DO NOT FORGET TO CHANGE FILE NAME FOR PREDICTION EVERY TIME + CHANGE MODEL NAME TO PREDICTIOR ALGORITHM!):
+- Now to run run_metrics.py and get data, every time do not forget to activate venv via code above and then every time you need to specify images and then I only want to see the summary .json file so next, put this into terminal (example with .tif files for Nikhil's 3rd year project, DO NOT FORGET TO CHANGE FILE NAME FOR PREDICTION EVERY TIME + CHANGE MODEL NAME TO PREDICTIOR ALGORITHM!):

 ```zsh
 python run_metrics.py "Choosing best model images/Ground truth.tif" \